Ravenstine/goertzeljs/README.md

 #### Testing
-Tests are written with Jasmine.
-Run the tests with ```gulp test```.
-Note that the tests are perfect "laboratory" conditions.
-Performance between an air gap(i.e. from speaker to microphone) varies drastically.
+Tests are written with Mocha.
+To perform the tests, simply run `npm run test`.

 ## DTMF